RCN-ECS/Synthesis_Workshop/README.md

  * Read over a [summary of the coordinated readings that took place in Spring 2019](https://docs.google.com/document/d/1mm59PzvU5oK-tsfY-fuNsoNFRIrM40vipt1pGLuJfrg/edit?ts=5cd98060).
 If you participated, feel free to make comments!

- # What to expect at the Synthesis Workshop
+ # Schedule

 The workshop will balance plenary sessions that will be streamed live (with opportunities to ask questions) with private break-out sessions, followed by live-streaming of break-out session summaries.
 To facilitate self-organization of participants into groups, we will use the Open Space workshop format successfully used by NESCent Hackathons (Stoltzfus et al. 2017).
 These hackathons have employed a version of Open Space, which is a participant-driven way to run productive meetings, for five to 2000+ people (www.openspaceworld.org).
 The Open Space framework for a conference or workshop results in self-organized groups focused on a specific and important purpose or task, but beginning without any formal agenda beyond the overall purpose or theme.

-_We are currently working on a specific schedule_
+(See below for more information)

 ## Monday August 19
 * 13:15 Guests arrive to Portsmouth Transportation Center